Sponsor: Genelux Corporation (industry)

 Last updated: Apr 2025

-Goal: This clinical trial aims to evaluate the efficacy and safety of an oncolytic vaccinia virus, Olvimulogene Nanivacirepvec (Olvi-Vec), in combination with platinum-doublet chemotherapy and a physician's choice of immune checkpoint inhibitor (ICI), compared to docetaxel, in patients with advanced or metastatic non-small-cell lung cancer (NSCLC) that has progressed after initial treatment.
+Goal: To assess the efficacy and safety of intravenous olvimulogene nanivacirepvec (Olvi-Vec), an oncolytic vaccinia virus immunotherapy, followed by platinum-doublet chemotherapy and an immune checkpoint inhibitor, compared to docetaxel, in patients with advanced or metastatic non-small cell lung cancer (NSCLC) who have progressed after first-line immune checkpoint inhibitor-based therapy.

 Inclusion Criteria: